ChrisToFLuA/tofdrugsv2/README.md

 * functions and triggers rewrited
 * tokens to identify resource and client / server actions
 * events server securised
+* just restart the resource and tokens change if you need (tokens are generated at every restart of your server or of your resource.
 * it's not fort knox, but it makes it harder for little kids who like to cheat and research triggers.

 ## Config /server/drugsconfig.lua